 • After applicants file their documents, processing times can vary but generally take 18 to 24 months.
 Approval is subject to ministerial discretion.

-Click Here Arrow Icon
+Learn more Arrow Icon

-Frequently Asked Questions about Citizenship through Naturalization Process
+Frequently Asked Questions about Citizenship by Naturalization

 Is naturalization the same as citizenship?

-Naturalization is the process of obtaining citizenship, while citizenship is the legal status of a member of a particular country.
 Naturalization is how an individual becomes a citizen, while citizenship is holding the status of being a citizen of a particular country and also encompasses the rights, privileges, and responsibilities that the citizens of the country can enjoy.

 How long does it take to get citizenship through naturalization?

-What is a naturalized citizen?
+What are the steps to become a naturalized citizen?

-What documents are needed for the naturalization application?
+What documents are needed for naturalization?

 Can I apply for naturalization if I have dual citizenship?